Do What U Like: Music video

+The low-budget music video for "Do What U Like", co-directed by former BBC Radio 1 DJ and The Old Grey Whistle Test presenter Rosemary "Ro" Barratt (née Newton) and MTV Europe director Angie Smith, was shot at Vector Television studios in Heaton Mersey on 21 June 1991.
+Featuring the band members cavorting with women, smearing jelly over themselves, and baring their buttocks, the video was banned from daytime television; it was, however, shown on Pete Waterman's late night show The Hitman and Her.

+Live performances

 During the band's early television appearances and outdoor shows, the song was a recurring number to play.
 They performed it during the "Pops" tour with Mini-Take That, a preteen group that sang the material of the band.

 For the "Nobody Else", and the subsequent "Ultimate Tour 2006" and "Beautiful World Tour 2007", the song was never played, because the band members felt that the high energy dance choreography was not possible for them to do.
 However, during Take That Present: The Circus Live, it was included in a medley of their earliest singles from Take That and Party with Jason and Howard performing the complicated moves and classic routines for "Promises", "It Only Takes a Minute" and "Take That and Party".